How Flu Spreads

 - Worsening of chronic medical conditions

 Vaccination is the best protection against contracting the flu.
 You are encouraged to talk to your doctor about getting the flu vaccine as soon as it is available!
-A single vaccine is now available for sethe most common influenza viruses.
+Vaccines are now available for the most common influenza viruses.

 -- Vaccine Information Sheet

 -- Misconceptions About Influenza Vaccines

 What Else Can You Do to Help Prevent the Spread of Flu and Stay Healthy?

 There are everyday actions people can take to stay healthy as well as getting vaccinated:

 - Use hand sanitizers when soap and water are not immediately available